ixmatus/deform-foundation/README.md

 ## Installation

-Inside your virtualenv run: `pip install deform-foundation`; this will install the templates.
+With your virtualenv activated: `pip install deform-foundation`; this will install the templates.
 You now need to include the "sub-app" into your primary load point for Pyramid.
 I do this inside of my project's `__init__.py` files towards the
 bottom: